Last updated on January 9th, 2026 at 07:04 pm

 Stainless steel is widely regarded as one of the safest cooking materials.
 It is inherently non-toxic and is typically free from coatings.

 Stainless steel contains two trace elements, chromium and nickel, which are not toxic unless ingested in high amounts.
-Both are leached into food in small amounts, especially when cooking acidic foods or at high temperatures.
+Both are leached into food in trace amounts, especially when cooking acidic foods or at high temperatures.
 Chromium is an essential nutrient, and leaching is well below dietary limits.
-Nickel is not a nutrient but is not harmful unless you have an allergy, in which case you want to avoid this type of cookware or choose nickel-free stainless steel (e.g., grade 18/0 or 430).
+Nickel is not a nutrient, but it is not harmful unless you have an allergy, in which case you want to avoid this type of cookware or choose nickel-free stainless steel (e.g., grade 430 or 18/0).

 Types of stainless steel